-define reactionner_name
+define reactionner{

-reactionner_name
+reactionner_name reactionner_name

-dns name of ip address
+address dns name of ip address

-port

-port
+port port

-realm name
+spare //[0/1]//

-realm name
+realm realm name

+manage_sub_realms [0,1]

-modules
+modules modules

 }

-'''

-'''

-define reactionner{
+defi ine reactionner{

-reactionner_name
+reactionner_name Main n- reactionner

-Main-reactionner

-node1.mydomain

-address
+address node e1 .mydomain

-7769

-port
+port 7769 9

-0

-spare
+spare 0

-A11

-realm
+realm All

 Optional parameters

-manage_sub_realms

-0

-; Does it take jobs from schedulers of sub-Realms?
+manage_sub_realms 0 ; Does it take jobs from schedulers of sub-Realms?

-min_workers

-1

-; Starts with N processes (0 = 1 \text{ per CPU})
+min_workers 1 ; Starts with N processes ($0 = 1$ per CPU)

-'''

-'''

-15; No more than N processes (0 = 1 \text{ per CPU})
+max_workers 15 ; No more than N processes ($0 = 1$ per CPU)

-max_workers

-polling_interval

-; Get jobs from schedulers each 1 second
+polling_interval 1 ; Get jobs from schedulers each 1 second

-; Ping timeout
+timeout 3 ; Ping timeout

-timeout

-data_timeout

-120 ; Data send timeout
+data_timeout 120 ; Data send timeout

-max_check_attempts

-; If ping fails N or more, then the node is dead
+max_check_attempts 3 ; If ping fails N or more, then the node is dead

-check_interval

-; Ping node every minutes
+check_interval 60 ; Ping node every minutes

-reactionner_tags
+reactionner_tags tagi 1

-taq1

-modules
+modules modu ul el,module2

-module1, module2

 }

-'''

-reactionner_name This variable is used to identify the short name of the reactionner which the data is associated with.

-address This directive is used to define the adress from where the main arbier can reach this reactionner.
-This can be a DNS name or a IP adress.

-port This directive is used to define the TCP port used but he daemon.
-The default value is 7772.

-spare This variable is used to define if the reactionner must be managed as a spare one (will take the conf only if a master failed).
-The default value is 0 (master).

-realm This variable is used to define the realm where the reactionner will be put.
-If none is selected, it will be assigned to the default one.

-manage_sub_realms This variable is used to define if the poller will take jobs from scheduler from the sub-realms of it's realm.
-The default value is 1.

-modules This variable is used to define all modules that the scheduler will load.

-reactionner_tags This variable is used to define the checks the reactionner can take.
+- reactionner_name This variable is used to identify the short name of the reactionner which the data is associated with. - address This directive is used to define the address from where the main arbier can reach this reactionner.
+This can be a DNS name or a IP address. - port This directive is used to define the TCP port used bu the daemon.
+The default value is 7772. - spare This variable is used to define if the reactionner must be managed as a spare one (will take the conf only if a master failed).
+The default value is 0 (master). - realm This variable is used to define the realm where the reactionner will be put.
+If none is selected, it will be assigned to the default one. - manage_sub_realms This variable is used to define if the poller will take jobs from scheduler from the sub-realms of it's realm.
+The default value is 1. - modules This variable is used to define all modules that the reactionner will load. - reactionner_tags This variable is used to define the checks the reactionner can take.
 If no reactionner_tags is defined, reactionner will take all untagued notifications and event handlers.
 If at least one tag is defined, it will take only the checks that are also taggued like it.